Mohanmerugu27/portswigger-authentication-labs/Lab02-2FA-Simple-Bypass/README.md

-# Lab 02 – 2FA Simple Bypass
+# Lab 02 – Username Enumeration via Subtly Different Responses

 ## Overview

-This lab demonstrates an authentication flaw where the application fails to properly enforce two-factor authentication (2FA), allowing access to authenticated resources without completing the verification process.
+This lab demonstrates how subtle differences in authentication responses can disclose valid usernames.
+By carefully analyzing server responses, an attacker can enumerate existing accounts without triggering obvious security alerts.

 ---

 ## Objective

-Assess the authentication workflow and identify a method to bypass the second authentication factor.
+Identify a valid username by comparing subtle variations in authentication responses.

 ---

 ## Vulnerability

-The application relies on client-side navigation rather than server-side validation to enforce the 2FA process.
-As a result, an authenticated user can directly access protected resources without successfully completing the second verification step.
+The application returns slightly different responses for valid and invalid usernames, allowing an attacker to distinguish legitimate accounts.

 ---